 Finally, you should get comfortable with configuring Syslog to view information as reports based on your unique objectives.
 You can schedule reports to run at specific times that are then delivered straight to your email inbox.

 Syslog network monitoring with Telegraf

 InfluxDB supports Syslog network monitoring via the Telegraf Syslog Input Plugin, which allows Telegraf to ingest logs using the Syslog protocol.
-Telegraf converts the Syslog messages to line protocol to be written to InfluxDB, from which data can be queried in real-time for alerts using Kapacitor and visualized using Chronograf, Grafana, or other visualization tools.
+Telegraf converts the Syslog messages to line protocol to be written to InfluxDB, from which data can be queried in real-time for alerts and visualized using InfluxDB, Grafana, or other visualization tools.

 Keep in mind that Telegraf itself is the collection module of the InfluxDB time series platform, and one of the major use cases for adopting it involves network monitoring — making it the perfect match for your Syslog deployment.
 With the Telegraf Syslog Input Plugin, you finally have a single source that can run on all your hosts, collect data about your systems and applications and report on all that information from a sleek, easy-to-use (and easy-to-understand) dashboard.
 It can even run totally remotely if you so choose, collecting data via endpoints that are exposed by your applications while they're in use.